 Benefits for Contractors

-3. Reduced risk of non-payment: Contractors are protected from completing an entire project without payment, as progress billing ties compensation to completed milestones.
-This encourages timely payments from clients and provides contractors the option to pause work if payments are delayed.
+- Reduced risk of non-payment: Tying compensation to completed milestones protects contractors from finishing an entire project without being paid, and gives them the option to pause work if payments are delayed.

-4. Easier resolution of payment issues: Progress billing systems make it simple for contractors to track when payments are due and identify discrepancies early.
-This transparency helps contractors address payment issues proactively, avoiding prolonged disputes.
+- Easier resolution of payment issues: Tracking when payments are due and identifying discrepancies early allows contractors to address issues proactively before they escalate into prolonged disputes.

-5. Motivates client compliance: Tying payments to project milestones ensures that clients remain engaged and committed to fulfilling their financial obligations.
-This creates a collaborative environment where both parties work towards project completion.
+- Motivates client compliance: Linking payments to milestones keeps clients engaged and financially committed, fostering a collaborative environment focused on project completion.

 Benefits for Clients

-2. Lower financial risk: Clients only pay for completed and approved work, minimizing the risk of investing in incomplete or substandard results.
-This method ensures that contractors remain accountable for quality and deadlines.
+- Lower financial risk: Clients pay only for completed and approved work, keeping contractors accountable for quality and deadlines before funds are released.

 What does Progress Billing Include?

-- Original contract amount: This is the agreed-upon total cost of the project, serving as the foundation for all billing calculations.
-It ensures all parties are aligned on the overall budget from the start.
+- Original contract amount: The agreed total project cost that serves as the foundation for all billing calculations.

-- Total amount paid to date: This indicates how much the client has already paid, giving a clear view of completed transactions.
-It helps track the clientโs financial commitment throughout the project.
+- Total amount paid to date: A running record of what the client has already paid, giving both parties a clear view of completed transactions.

-- Clientโs remaining balance: The invoice highlights the balance the client owes at the end of the project.
-This final figure allows both parties to manage their expectations and financial planning effectively.
+- Client’s remaining balance: The outstanding amount owed at the end of the project, helping both parties manage their financial planning through to completion.

 The Difference between Progress Billing and Down Payment